 He was similarly good at Darlington the week before and that means that the No. 48 team is finding its rhythm again.

 That can be bad news for the rest of the field if it holds.

 It’s also part of the Johnson Plan.

 “I want to set my goals high and be considered one of the best to sit in a stock car,” Johnson said later Saturday.
 “The only way you do that is by winning races and piling up those stats.”

-What can be more important for the No. 48 is that the chemistry that was missing during the stretch run for Title No. 6 last year has been found again.
+What can be more important for the No. 48 is that the chemistry that was missing during the stretch run for title number six last year has been found again.

 “I’m happy to have won tonight,” Johnson said.
 “I can’t say enough about our team, the growth within our teammates, the confidence we have in one another, the bond that is growing between every member of the team, and all of that carries into what we do on race day and how that car performs on the track.”

 The victory total should stand at three for the week, because the No. 48 team won the annual Sprint Pit Crew Challenge on Thursday night at Time-Warner Cable Arena in uptown Charlotte.
 That more than anything, said crew chief Chad Knaus, set the stage for the week’s sweep.

 “Last year we made a pretty big transition to a pretty young group of guys, guys that came from another team or two, put these guys together,” Knaus said.
 “I haven’t seen a group of guys that have worked so hard to have good, solid pit stops in my life.
 These guys are just fantastic.